pramodsreek/stay-at-home-network/README.md

 3. Logout

-Test: Logout and check the LOGOUT action is called and all properties is cleared.
+Test Case: Logout and check the LOGOUT action is called and all properties is cleared.

 Status: Pass